jamespayne/weather-app/README.md

 ~~You will need an api key from Darksky to run this application.
 The key should be stored in a file called forecastKey (no extension) in the root directory.
 This file has not been included for security reasons.~~

-This old, outdated and a possible security risk.
+This is old, outdated and a possible security risk.
 The main script stage2.py references a file called forecastKey.
 You can use the script this way but it would be better to use an environment variable to store your API key.